savvyclutch/savvyclutch.github.io/_posts/2016-12-21-BDD-tests-for-Hadoop-with-Cucumber-part-II.md

 ...
 ```

 So, it is pretty simple - we match step string to the java regular expression in give/when/then annotations and wrote step implementation.
 For data fixture generation we use simple template generator  `Chunk Templates`.
-It uses `themes` folder for templates, so we should create folder in `themes` in test resources and add `calls_log.chtml` template with content:
+It uses `themes` folder for templates, so we habe to create folder in `themes` in test resources and add `calls_log.chtml` template with content:

 ```
 {#lines}